Mississippi Debt Relief Programs in 2025

 Debt management programs allow you to repay your debts through a single monthly payment.
 When you sign up with a DMP, you’ll send funds into an account that the organization uses to pay each creditor you enroll in the plan.

 You’ll pay a small enrollment fee (typically $30-40) to get started with a debt management organization.
-You’ll also pay a monthly fee for each account managed under the DMP, about $20-30 each.
+You’ll also pay a monthly fee for each account managed under the DMP, which is approximately $20 to $30 per account.

 Read how debt management works to determine if it’s the right option for your financial situation.